 Skip to content

-14.2 Characteristics of dynamic programming problems
+14.2 Characteristics of Dynamic Programming Problems

 In the previous section, we learned how dynamic programming solves the original problem by decomposing it into subproblems.
 In fact, subproblem decomposition is a general algorithmic approach, with different emphases in divide and conquer, dynamic programming, and backtracking.

-14.2.1 Optimal substructure
+14.2.1 Optimal Substructure

-As shown in Figure 14-6, if the costs of the 1st, 2nd, and 3rd steps are \(1\), \(10\), and \(1\) respectively, then the minimum cost to climb to the 3rd step from the ground is \(2\).
+As shown in Figure 14-6, if the costs of the \(1\)st, \(2\)nd, and \(3\)rd steps are \(1\), \(10\), and \(1\) respectively, then climbing from the ground to the \(3\)rd step requires a minimum cost of \(2\).

 Minimum cost to climb to the 3rd step